What PIMCO Has Done In Terms Of Leverage For Its Taxable Funds

 But what was February?
 Same formula: 62.7 + 86.3 + x / 3 = 86

 X = 109.
-So we know February's coverage ratio for the month was about 109%.
+So, we know February's coverage ratio for the month was about 109%.

 That's borne out by the month-to-month NII production.
-In February, NII grew by 21 cents (compared to a 17.4c payment) and in March, it grew by 15 cents (again, compared to the 17.4c payment).
+In February, NII grew by 21 cents (compared to a 17.4c payment), and in March, it grew by 15 cents (again, compared to the 17.4c payment).
 The month-to-month NII growth won't link up with coverage ratios perfectly as there are other variables that come into play, but they tend to be close.

-So PCI's coverage did drop ~30% but they can be volatile on a month-to-month basis anyway, which is why they typically report trailing three months.
+So, PCI's coverage did drop ~30%, but they can be volatile on a month-to-month basis anyway, which is why they typically report trailing three months.
 The next month's UNII report will be very important.
-In general, the repos rates fell sharply (a tailwind) while the funds reduced total borrowing (a headwind).
+In general, the repo rates fell sharply (a tailwind), while the funds reduced total borrowing (a headwind).
 How those two factors net out is the real question.

 Should You Sell PCI?

 The fact that the funds have similar leverage ratios is immaterial really.
-Its the path to these levels that is important.
+It's the path to these levels that is important.
 What am I talking about?

-For PCI, they were hanging just below the 50% level going into the crisis while PDI, conversely, was about five points lower in the high 30s.
+For PCI, they were hanging just below the 50% level going into the crisis, while PDI, conversely, was about five points lower in the high 30s.
 The other benefit these funds have is the at-the-market offering through Jones Trading.
 That's fresh capital that can reduce the leverage rate, giving them very precious room to that 50% threshold.

 It's possible that PCI, which trades cheap relative to PKO and PDI, was forced to turn off the spigot of the at-the-market offering earlier than the other two.
 Or it could just be unfortunate timing where PDI and PKO did a recent offering while PCI hadn't.
 This will likely not be known for a few months.

-So should you sell PCI?
+So, should you sell PCI?
 No. We think you hold at least until we see the UNII report in a week or so to make that assessment.
 Even still, the next distribution announcement isn't until June 1.
 We think there's only a VERY small chance of that happening.
 Next to none really.

-But my next dollar to PIMCO taxable CEFs would likely go to PIMCO Income Opp (PKO) or PIMCO Dynamic Income (PDI).
+But my next dollar to PIMCO taxable CEFs would likely go to PIMCO Income Opp or PIMCO Dynamic Income.
 All three funds are slightly cheap here.
 It's not about downside risk.
 It's about upside potential.
 At this point, given that increase of borrowing for PKO and PDI, they have better upside rather than a risk of a cut.

 Concluding Thoughts